 The trade-off with the comfort of the spikeless shoe is having less grip and traction from the outsole, which can affect performance.

-Golf boots are designed to withstand the toughest of weather conditions.
+Golf boots are designed to withstand the toughest weather conditions.

-They are 100% waterproof and keep your feet plenty warm during winter time.
+They are 100% waterproof and keep your feet pretty warm during wintertime.

 The thick waterproofing material also keeps mud out and provides great traction.

 Because they are designed to look like hiking boots, they can be heavier than golf shoes and more restrictive around the ankles during your swing.
 They will not improve your running or be as comfortable walking, but the outsole will improve your comfort and overall experience on any cold day or wintry conditions.

 Golf boots are also more expensive than golf shoes, but they are ideal for winter golf games.

 If golf boots are designed for wintertime, lightweight golf sandals are meant for summertime!

 The open, toeless design makes them light and super breathable, keeping your feet cool and dry under the hot summer sun for comfortable walking all day.

 They also offer more freedom than a pair of traditional golf shoes.